 Don’t be afraid to ask the important questions.
 Ask the owner or your real estate agent when the roof was installed.
 An old roof isn’t necessarily a deal-breaker.
 Some roofing materials like composite shingles and metal have long life spans.

 If you hear that the roof was installed 60 years ago and is made of a material like wooden shingles, you should think twice before moving forward with the purchase.
+Listen, you don’t want to be searching for a rain jacket to wear in your own home!

 You should also ask what, if any, work has been done to the roof.
 Ask about repairs and maintenance.
 Inquire about the roofing material used to build the roof and if it is still covered under warranty.
 If it is, make sure to find out whether or not the warranties are transferrable to new owners.